 - One fun trick is to use a salad spinner to wick off the moisture, then place the florets on paper towels until completely dry.

 - Freeze by putting them on a parchment paper lined baking sheet and then transfer to a freezer-safe bag, removing as much air as possible.

 - To serve, steam/boil for a minute to a half, or use the broccoli in soups and pasta recipes.

 How to Freeze Carrots

-You can use frozen veggies and fruit in place of fresh in many recipes.
+You can use your frozen veggies and fruit instead of fresh in many recipes.
 Especially when those frozen veggies and fruit were super fresh when frozen.
-I love using frozen fruit for pies and frozen veggies for soups and, of course, tater tot casserole (family fave!).
+I love using frozen fruit for pies, frozen veggies for soups, and tater tot casserole.

 - The University of Georgia Extension has a great printable with specific freezing instructions for many more veggies that you don’t see in this article.